Pylons/pyramid/docs/designdefense.rst

 Pyramid Provides Too Few "Rails"
 --------------------------------

 By design, :mod:`pyramid` is not a particularly "opinionated" web framework.
 It has a relatively parsimonious feature set.
 It contains no built in ORM nor any particular database bindings.
 It contains no form generation framework.
-It does not contain a sessioning library.
 It has no administrative web user interface.
 It has no built in text indexing.
 It does not dictate how you arrange your code.

 Such opinionated functionality exists in applications and frameworks built *on top* of :mod:`pyramid`.
 It's intended that higher-level systems emerge built using :mod:`pyramid` as a base.
 See also :ref:`apps_are_extensible`.

 Pyramid Provides Too Many "Rails"
 ---------------------------------